EmiQin/SheHacksTeam8Challenge3/README.md

 Both the word and guesses will be converted to lowercase to make the game a bit easier :)

+If Player 2 guesses the word before the number of guesses run out, Player 2 wins.
+If not, Player 1 wins.

 Essentially, just like your go-to hangman game!